w3c/wai-curricula/content/designer/interaction-design.md

   * first letter navigation to jump to specific pieces of data in lists and grids
 * identify situations when it is necessary to provide additional keyboard shortcuts, for example when designing a custom functionality that is not keyboard supported by default
 * explain how keyboard support benefits other ways of interacting, including voice interaction and interaction using assistive technologies
-* evaluate the use of custom keyboard interactions and select keyboard interactions that avoid conflicts with the operating system, browser, and assistive technologies when possible
+* evaluate the use of custom keyboard interactions
+* select keyboard interactions that avoid conflicts with the operating system, browser, and assistive technologies when possible
 * cooperate with developers to provide methods to remap or disable conflicting shortcuts
 * define methods to obtain information about custom keyboard shortcuts, for example those used to support efficiency and those used in custom widgets and complex applications
 * define consistent placement and appearance of focus indicators